 Rev. Brad Jantz

 The Rite of Christian Initiation of Adults (RCIA) offers the opportunity for non-Catholics to join the Catholic Church.
 This process is for anyone unbaptized, anyone baptized in a non-Catholic church, and any Catholic adult who has not yet received the Sacrament of Confirmation.
-Class sessions are held on Sunday mornings from 9:30 AM to 10:45 AM from September to April in the modular building.
+Class sessions are held on Tuesday evenings at 6:30PM in the St. Joseph room.
 Note that participation in RCIA does not carry any obligation to join the Catholic Church–it is first and foremost an opportunity to welcome anyone who wishes to learn about our faith.
 If you are interested in attending classes and possibly joining the Church, please contact Jackie Lampton at (205) 663-3936 EXT.
-109 or via email at email@example.com.
+109 or via email at firstname.lastname@example.org.
 Or, you can fill out this form.

 Saint Thomas the Apostle Catholic Church was built in Montevallo in 1951 under the guidance of Reverend Joseph A. Durick, the Director of the North Alabama Mission Band.
 It was dedicated by Bishop Thomas J. Toolen on May 11, 1952.